ballerina-platform/ballerina-lang/docs/style_guide/statements.md

       return "Value is 'Default'";
   }
   ```
-* If a pattern clause has more than one statement then
+* If a pattern clause has more than one statement, then
-  - Before the opening brace there should be a single space and it should be on the same line as the pattern clause.
+  - add a single space in the same line as the pattern clause (before the opening brace).
-  - Each statement then should be block-indented on its own line.
+  - block indent each statement in its own line.
-  - Closing brace should be on its own line and indented to align with the pattern clause start position.
+  - indent the closing brace in its own line to align with the starting position of the pattern clause.

+    Example,
     ```ballerina
     function typeGuard1((string, int) | (int, boolean) | int | float x) returns string {
         match x {